exhuma/config_resolver/README.rst

 module.
 The module uses no additional external modules (no additional dependencies, pure Python) so it can be used in any application without adding unnecessary bloat.

-One last thing that ``config_resolver`` provides, is a better handling of default values than instances of ``SafeConfigParser`` of the standard library.
-The stdlib config parser can only specify defaults for options without associating them to a section!
-This means that you cannot have two options with the same name in multiple sections with different default values.
-``config_resolver`` handles default values at the time you call ``.get()``, which makes it independent of the section.